erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 To develop a more intuitive understanding of the momentum envelope, one can picture the gyroscopes being gimballed to move the momentum vector through the volume enclosed by the envelope.
 Remembering that a change in momentum is a torque, we can picture how the velocity of the point moving through the momentum space is the output torque of the array.

-Therefore, if we want to produce a certain torque, the point begins moving in a certain direction.
+Therefore, want to produce a certain torque, the point begins moving in a certain direction.
 At some point the point reaches the envelope and the array simply cannot produce any more torque around that axis.
-The time this takes, i.e. the duration which we can sustain a given torque, depends on the velocity of the point i.e. the magnitude of the torque.
+The time this takes, i.e. the duration for which a given torque can be sustained, depends on the velocity of the point i.e. the magnitude of the torque and the size of the envelope.
 Therefore, if the velocity in momentum space is in Nm and the distance travelled corresponds to time, then it becomes understandable why this envelope is measured in Nms.

 Note that close to singularities, the gimbals will have to move greater amounts to achieve the same travel in momentum space.
 This is akin to robots’ axes having to rotate further to travel a given distance in cartesian space when they are close to singularities.
 Hence, given a limited gimbal velocity and acceleration, the torque dynamics will change throughout the momentum envelope.

-It is important to understand that the envelope is not a convex hull i.e. it intersects itself and can have additional internal surfaces.
+The envelope is not a convex hull i.e. it intersects itself and can have additional internal surfaces.
-These are the internal singularities that the steering law must avoid or be able to pass through.
+These are the internal singularities that a steering law must avoid or be able to pass through them.
-See @Fig:array-envelopes for an illustration of singularities of different array types taken from [@LeveSpacecraftMomentumControl2015].
+See @Fig:array-envelopes for an illustration of singularities of different array types.
 Leve et al. also include a more in-depth discussion of the various types of singularities and how they are taken into account by different steering laws.

 ![Momentum envelopes of different single gimbal CMG arrays, i.e. their inner and outer singularities.
-From left to right: box, roof and pyramid array.
-Taken from [@LeveSpacecraftMomentumControl2015]](./figures/cmg-envelopes.png){ #fig:array-envelopes }
+From left to right: box, roof and pyramid array [@LeveSpacecraftMomentumControl2015]](./figures/cmg-envelopes.png){ #fig:array-envelopes }

-The shape of the workspace is of some relevance to us as our requirements regarding it will not be uniform in all directions.
+The shape of the workspace is of relevance to this work as the requirements will not be uniform in all directions.
-A pendulum will often swing around a single axis, robot tasks might be dominated by torque around certain axes and our part rotations will lie around the axis of the crane's rope.
+A pendulum will often swing around a single axis, robot tasks might be dominated by torque around certain axes and part rotations will lie around the axis of the crane's rope.
-Therefore it is of note that we can shape the workspace of an array by changing its parameters.
+Therefore it is of note that the shape the workspace of an array can be changed by altering its parameters.
-In the roof array, the critical parameter is the angle of the roof.
+In a roof array, the critical parameter is the angle of the roof.
 See @Fig:roof-array-workspace-45deg and @Fig:roof-array-workspace-30deg for a comparison of different roof angles generated with the code provided in @sec:roof-array-workspace.

 ![Outer (green) and inner (orange) singularities for a four-CMG roof array with a roof angle of 45°.](./figures/roof-array-workspace-45deg.jpg){#fig:roof-array-workspace-45deg}